mustafa-boorenie/twilio_sms_mcp/README.md

    - Make sure the phone number starts with "+" and the country code

 2. "Invalid credentials"
-   - Double-check your ACCOUNT_SID and AUTH_TOKEN, you may copy them from [Twilio Console[(console.twilio.com)
+   - Double-check your ACCOUNT_SID and AUTH_TOKEN.
+You can copy them from the [Twilio Console](https://console.twilio.com)

 ## Contributing